XOW Logo

 mystery

-Jerry O'Keefe; Shorty
+Jerry O'Keefe; Shorty; Slugger

 O'Keefe, a state trooper, gets into trouble with several smugglers.
 They've already captured his friend Shorty and take them both to their cabin hideout.
 They manage to escape.
 Because of concealing fog, the smugglers can't see them.
 But Jerry can see the head smuggler backlit by the light of the cabin and shoots him, allowing Shorty to get free and bring the police.